Bill Tarmey

 Bill Tarmey (born William Piddington; 4 April 1941 – 9 November 2012) was an English actor and singer, best known for playing Jack Duckworth in the soap opera Coronation Street.
-First appearing in the role in November 1979, he played it continually from 1981 to 2010.
+First appearing in the role in November 1979, he played it continuously from 1981 to 2010.

 Early life and education

 Tarmey was born in Ardwick, Manchester, Lancashire.
 Shortly after his birth, he moved with his family to live in Bradford, Manchester, where he was also educated.
 Following the death of his father William in 1944 whilst driving an ambulance at the Battle of Arnhem during the Second World War, his mother Lilian remarried, to Robert Cleworth.
 Tarmey attended the Bradford Memorial School and the Queens Street School (which became the Philips Park Secondary Modern School).
 On leaving school, he was apprenticed to his stepfather, who was an asphalt spreader by trade.
 He also worked in the construction industry for a number of years.